Admissions Decision

 Early Action Admission (First-Year Applicants for Fall Semester)

 Johnson & Wales University offers Early Action Admission, a non-binding application program for students who view JWU as one of their top choice schools.
-The application deadline for Early Action is November 1; decision notification is released mid-November.
+The application deadline for Early Action is November 1; decision notification is by December 1.

 Regular Admissions

-The $300 reservation deposit for U.S. citizens or $500 for international applicants is payable upon acceptance to the university and is credited towards the student's tuition.
-The university observes the May 1 reservation deposit deadline and encourages students to research all schools prior to placing a reservation deposit.
-Reservation deposits received after May 1 will be accepted on the basis of space availability.
+The $300 deposit for U.S. citizens or $500 for international applicants is payable upon acceptance to the university and is credited towards the student's tuition.
+The university observes the May 1 deposit deadline and encourages students to research all schools prior to placing a deposit.
+Deposits received after May 1 will be accepted on the basis of space availability.
 The student's account must be cleared by Student Financial Services by the payment deadline to receive a room assignment.
 To best ensure consideration for on-campus housing, it is important to meet all deadlines throughout the enrollment process.

-Reservation deposits are nonrefundable with the exception of international applicants who have their visa denied and who request a reservation deposit refund within two months of the visa denial.
+Deposits are nonrefundable with the exception of ground campus students who request the refund by June 1 for financial reasons, and international applicants who have their visa denied and who request a deposit refund within two months of the visa denial.

 * The university may revoke any student’s acceptance or subsequent enrollment at any time if any information provided by the student is false, misleading or incomplete, or if the university learns of any past or present misconduct by the student that, in the university's sole judgment, would affect the student’s ability to represent and uphold the standards of the university.